Investing in Marijuana for Beginners

 How to Invest in Marijuana Stocks

-If you are new to the world of finance and interested in investing in marijuana stocks, Cannabis Growth Fund offers multiple options for you to get started.
+If you are new to the world of finance and interested in investing in pot stocks, Cannabis Growth Fund offers multiple options for you to get started.
 You can open an account online, or purchase through BNY Mellon Pershing, TD Ameritrade, Vanguard, and Interactive Brokers.
 You can even open an account by mail or directly through the Fund’s website.
 The initial minimum purchase is $2,500.
 We look forward to working with you on making sound investments and supporting the legal marijuana industry!

 Foothill Capital Management is the advisor of the Cannabis Growth Fund and is not affiliated with the distributor.